nucleuslabs/immutability-helper/README.md

 ```

 Note that this module has nothing to do with react, however since this module is most commonly used with react, the docs will focus on how it can be used with react.

+\* With the caveat that multi-element `$splice` now works [as expected](https://github.com/kolodny/immutability-helper/issues/12) regardless of order.

 ## Overview